EdwardSchaefer/Neighborhood-Map/README.md

 		*Fix a bug where geocoding function was assigning the address 10 times because it was out of sync with the asynchronious callback function

+	9/8/2017:
+		*Refactor geoCodeLoop to decriment geoCodeIndex outside of conditionals